mgturland/mgturland.github.io/_pages/about.md

 Welcome!
 ======
 I am an applied microeconomist working at the intersection of agricultural and resource economics.
-My current research focuses on climate change, insurance markets, and the impacts of water supply variability.
+My current research focuses on climate change, insurance, and the use of markets to manage water resources.

 [Link to CV](http://mgturland.github.io/files/MadelineTurlandCV.pdf)